abaldeweg/components/README.md

 - default

 The form component is just a wrapper, you have to assign classes to your elements.
+Please omit the `<form>` element itself.

 Example